MARK PELLINGTON is a filmmaker based in Los Angeles.

 While Pellington had a busy year in television he continued his passion in directing compelling music videos.
 These included directing grammy-nominated band Silversun Pickups for their single “Nightlight”, hard rock band Three Days Grace for their single “Human Race”, and an up and coming Norwegian pop talent MIIA for her international hit “Dynasty”.

 Pellington began 2016 with the exciting start of his 6th feature film, THE LAST WORD starring Shirley MacLaine and Amanda Seyfried.
-The Last Word is produced by Myriad Pictures and will be theatrically distrubuted by Bleeker Street with a release expected in early 2017.
+The Last Word is produced by Pellington and Myriad Pictures and captured great reviews for MacLaine and was theatrically distrubuted by Bleecker Street in early 2017.
+The year ended with the shooting of feature film NOSTALGIA, a meditative drama written by Alex Ross Perry, and starring Jon Hamm, Ellen Burstyn, Nick Offerman, Catherine Keener, James LeGros and Bruce Dern.
+The film will be released in late Fall 2017.